 To add Fallback fonts:

-- From the Font Family drop-down list, select (or type) the required font type.
+- From the Font Family drop-down list, type the required font stack with the fallback fonts, or select a font from the drop-down list.